kyma-project/telemetry-manager/docs/user/integration/dynatrace/README.md

 ## Dynatrace Setup

 There are different ways to deploy Dynatrace on Kubernetes.
-All deployment options are based on the [Dynatrace Operator](https://github.com/Dynatrace/dynatrace-operator).
-By default, Dynatrace uses the Classic full-stack injection deployment option, but we highly recommend using the new Cloud-native full-stack injection for better stability.
-Check out the [deployment options on Kubernetes](https://www.dynatrace.com/support/help/setup-and-configuration/setup-on-container-platforms/kubernetes/get-started-with-kubernetes-monitoring/deployment-options-k8s) for more information.
+All [deployment options](https://www.dynatrace.com/support/help/setup-and-configuration/setup-on-container-platforms/kubernetes/get-started-with-kubernetes-monitoring/deployment-options-k8s) are based on the [Dynatrace Operator](https://github.com/Dynatrace/dynatrace-operator).

-1. Install Dynatrace
+1. Install Dynatrace with the namespace you prepared earlier.

-    Follow the instructions on how to [install the cloud-native fullstack](https://docs.dynatrace.com/docs/setup-and-configuration/setup-on-k8s/installation/cloud-native-fullstack) using the namespace created above.
-Assure that you configure the proper `apiUrl` of your environemnt in the dynakube resource
+   >**NOTE:** By default, Dynatrace uses the classic full-stack injection.
+However, for better stability, we recommend using the [cloud-native fullstack injection](https://docs.dynatrace.com/docs/setup-and-configuration/setup-on-k8s/installation/cloud-native-fullstack).

-1. Adjust the dynakube resource to exclude Kyma system namespaces
+2. In the DynaKube resource, configure the correct `apiUrl` of your environemnt.

-    Add the following snippet to your dynakube resource
+3. In the DynaKube resource, exclude Kyma system namespaces by adding the following snippet:

     ```yaml
     namespaceSelector:
         matchExpressions: